Yes, 'Starry' Deserves a Broadway Run

 I could go on for hours about all the genius little details in the music, such as the line at the end of the song “The Road” stating “the road is bright” despite the minor chords, foreshadowing Vincent’s impending mental breakdown.
 But I digress.

-Vincent’s big solo near the end of the album, “The Starry Night,” is especially magical.
-Though no one will ever truly know what the inside of Vincent van Gogh’s mind was like, “The Starry Night” is a beautiful attempt at seeing into his mind as he was creating his most well-known painting.
+Vincent’s big solo near the album’s end, “The Starry Night,” is especially magical.
+Though no one will ever truly know what the inside of Vincent van Gogh’s mind was like, “The Starry Night” is a beautiful attempt to see into his mind as he created his most well-known painting.

 The songs stick in your head right away and refuse to leave, making them well-suited to a Broadway show.